x-guo001/Assignment-3-XG/README.md

     * Model predicts centroid on new dataset (1)

 * Visualization (20):
-    * Picked proper scoring method to evaluate KMeans model (5)
+    * Picked the proper scoring method to evaluate the KMeans model (5)
     * Utilized plot_3d_cluster to view clusters (3)
     * Generated Elbow Plot (12)